lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 [Oviedo](https://en.wikipedia.org/wiki/Oviedo) is a vibrant city in the region of Asturias, Spain.
 Nestled in the north-western part of the country and being the capital city of Asturias, Oviedo offers a rich blend of history, culture and modern amenities.
 The city is located in the Cantabrian Mountains, surrounded by green landscapes.
 It is a medium-size (220 000 inhabitants) walkable city, allowing visitors to explore its charming streets and discover hidden gems at their leisure.
 The city centre offers a pedestrian-friendly environment, making it easy to navigate and ensuring that congress attendees can easily access the venue, as well as enjoy the numerous restaurants, cafes, and shops that line the streets.

 With a history dating back to Roman times, Oviedo has preserved its architectural heritage while embracing contemporary development.
 The city has remarkable monuments that reflect its past.
 It is particularly renowned for its [Asturian pre-Romanesque architecture](https://www.spain.info/en/top/asturias-pre-romanesque/) style, first appeared in the 8th century, which showcases a unique and influential style from the early Middle Ages.
 The city is home to a number of exceptional pre-Romanesque buildings, including the Santa María del Naranco palace, the San Julián de los Prados and San Miguel de Lillo churches, the _Cámara Santa_ (Holy Chamber) or the Foncalada fountain, all of them recognized as [UNESCO World Heritage sites](https://whc.unesco.org/en/list/312/).
 Also, the Gothic-style Oviedo Cathedral, built between the centuries 13th and 16th, stands as an impressive example of medieval architecture.
 The cathedral is less than 5 minutes walk from the conference venue.
 The [Museum of Fine Arts of Asturias](https://www.museobbaa.com/en/museum/) is also close to the congress area, next to the cathedral, and is free of charge.
 Oviedo's historic old town, known as the _Casco Antiguo_, is a maze of narrow streets and squares, adorned with beautiful buildings and picturesque plazas.
-Places to visit near the Congress are _Plaza Trascorrales_, _Plaza de la Constitución_ and _Plaza del Fontán_.
+Places to visit near the Congress are _Plaza Trascorrales_, _Plaza de la Constitución_, _Plaza del Fontán_ and _Plaza del Paraguas_.

 Lastly, the building that houses the geology studies of the University of Oviedo, built in 1965 by the architect Ignacio Álvarez Castelao, is a protected architectural building which is worth a visit.
 The building structure comprises two distinct yet interconnected buildings —the departmental building and the lecture hall— nestled within a spacious open area that includes a geological garden.
 A notable feature of this structure is the lecture hall, which expands akin to the spiral of a mollusc shell.
 The buildings integrate several works of art linked to different disciplines in the field of geology.
 The departmental building also houses a geology museum, which is free and a mainstay of geoscience outreach in the region.